CCPBioSim/BioSim-analysis-workshop/paper/paper.md

 # Assessment and feedback

-Each Jupyter notebook contains information on a specific topic, as well as task the student is asked to carry out independently.
+Each Jupyter notebook contains information on a specific topic, as well as tasks the student is asked to carry out independently.
 The tasks range from interpreting data previously produced, to running presented code with different parameters, to solving a specific problem by implementing a short Python code.
-Solutions to all questions are provided in the notebook as drop-down cells.
+Solutions to all questions are provided in each notebook as drop-down cells, enabling students to self-assess their understanding.

 In our own teaching practice, we provide students with post-its of two different colours that can be displayed on their computer screen --- yellow indicating that everything is clear, pink indicating that help is required.
 At the end of each practical session, studends are asked to use these same post-its to provide instructors with feedback on something they liked (yellow post-it), and something that requires improvement (pink post-it).
 In the three years we have delivered this course, this appoach has enabled us to gather comprehensive feedback, helping us fine-tuning the teaching material and our own delivery style.
 A key observation is that students, when presented with a new notebook, especially appreciate the instructors spending few minutes describing the overall notebook structure and the tasks it features, before working through the beginning of it.

 # Conclusion

 Thanks to the increasing availability of computational power and software automating many of the processes associated with biomolecular simulation and analysis, the palette of questions addressable with MD is broadening.
-While this is positive, it is still crucial that the computational scientist has a clear understanding of what is being simulated, and how.
+While this is positive, it remains crucial for computational scientists to have a clear understanding of what is being simulated and how.
 Indeed, to date many decisions associated with system building and analysis cannot be delegated to a machine without human verification.
-In this context, we see our course as a first stepping-stone, detailing the key decisions that need to be made, providing examples of how this can be done in practice, and signposting relevant software and specialised analysis techniques for further education.
+In this context, we see our course as a first stepping-stone, detailing the key decisions that need to be made, providing examples of how this can be done in practice, and directing learners to relevant software and specialized analysis techniques for further education.

-Despite its long history, MD is still an evolving field.
-New techniques pushing the boundary of what is possible keep emerging, as exemplified by the current revolution constituted by the advent of modern machine learning techniques.
+Despite its long history, MD remains an evolving field.
+New techniques that push the boundaries of what is possible keep emerging, as exemplified by the current revolution associated with the integration of modern machine learning techniques in molecular modelling pipelines.
 While we expect that majority of the concepts presented in this course will be valid for many years to come, we are endeavouring to keeping the course material up-to-date by highlighting current methodological trends.
-For instance, in the most recent interation presented in this publication a discussion on how models produced by AlphaFold [ref] should be interpreted and used is introduced.
+For instance in the latest iteration of this course we have introduced a discussion on how how to interpret and use models produced by AlphaFold [ref].

 # Contributions to the course

 MTD, MM, and ASJSM conceived the course.

 # Acknowledgements

-Part of the material in this course was adapted from other sources with the agreement of respective authors.
+Parts of the material in this course have been adapted from other sources with the agreement of respective authors.
 In this context, we would like to acknowledge Matt Thompson, Jeff Wagner, and Josh Mitchell for the material featured in the OpenFF tutorials, César Ramírez-Sarmiento and collaborators for material featured in the Autodock tutorial, and Ifan Alibay and Richard Gowers for material in the MDAnalysis tutorial.
 We also wish to acknowledge Charlie Laughton for inspiration on discussing RMSD in conjunction with equilibration, and Rohan Gorantla for help with with setting up Colab environments.

 # References